 First, let’s talk about why professional courses like WP101 make a difference.

-Usually when people start learning WordPress, they bounce between YouTube videos and blog posts.
-Sure, they’re free, but many people who come to us tell us that they were spending more time searching for answers than actually learning.
+Usually, when people start learning WordPress, they bounce between YouTube videos and blog posts.
+Sure, they’re free, but many people who come to us tell us that they are spending more time searching for answers than actually learning.
 And often, the information was outdated or just plain wrong.

 That’s why I think you’ll love what we’ve built at WP101.
 Our step-by-step course teaches you everything you need to know about WordPress through video tutorials.
 The course takes just under 2 hours!